How to optimize your cloud investment with Azure Cost Management

 - 12 months of popular free services

-- $200 in credit to explore services for 30 days
+- $200 credit in your billing currency to explore services for 30 days

 - 25+ services are always free